 For an ultra-refreshing warm weather drink, add a hint of raspberry and grapefruit to your iced tea.

-As the weather warms up, it’s always a good idea to have an icy cold drink to reach for on hand and my go-to is a batch of homemade fruity iced tea.
+As the weather warms up, it’s always a good idea to have an icy cold drink to reach for on hand and my go-to is a batch of homemade, fruity raspberry grapefruit iced tea.
 It’s the ultimate spring and summertime drink and the perfect foil for the hottest of days.
 Easy to make and deliciously refreshing, I keep a pitcher in my fridge at all times during spring and summer.

 All it takes is a few minutes to make a batch of thirst-quenching iced tea filled with fruit flavor.
 The best thing about making your own at home is that you can get creative and customize your blend.
 My current concoction is a blend of rooibos and hibiscus tea flavored with raspberries and grapefruit juice.
 It’s fun and fruity with a refreshing sweet/tart taste.